 The books can be Read To or Read With the student or can be Read Independently.

-- When students finish taking an AR Reading Practice Quiz for a book, they may vote to say how they liked the book.
+- When students finish taking an Accelerated Reader Reading Practice Quiz for a book, they may vote to say how they liked the book.
 The rating is calculated from all student votes (nationwide) for the past twelve months.
 It is updated weekly.

 - LCCN stands for Library of Congress Card Number.
 This is assigned by the Library of Congress when the bibliographic record for a book is created.